 Over the years, familiar steps that organizations have taken to meet strategic goals include class-room type training, changing processes, and tying performance ratings to outcomes but using these tactics for D&I initiatives is proving to have little to no effect and have even led to negative outcomes.

 Changing hiring and recruiting practices are process-oriented practices used to increase diversity and inclusion.
-While the use of recruiting software helps to reduce bias in the initial selection process (nearly 40% of companies now use hiring tests as means of reducing bias while assessing skills for front-line employment) 66% of U.S. companies still report making a bad hiring decision every year.
+Although most companies now use recruiting software helps to reduce bias in the initial selection process (nearly 80% of Fortune 500 companies deploy pre-employment tests to further reduce bias), 80% still report struggling to make the right hiring decisions.
 Managers want to have a say in who they will work with and who can blame them?
 But as it turns out, the similarities between interviewer and potential employee that influence the decision-making process are bad predictors of future success and lead to homogeneity in business groups.

 Make Mentoring Your Strategy To Meet Diversity And Inclusion Goals